Commercial Bank Business Plan Checklist: 23 Documents Lenders Demand

 Professional Standards for Documents

-The American Institute of CPAs recommends specific formatting for financial statements.
-Their guidelines help banks read your numbers quickly.
-The Financial Accounting Standards Board (FASB) sets rules that banks follow.
+Professional accounting standards recommend specific formatting for financial statements.
+These guidelines help banks read your numbers quickly.
+Standard accounting rules guide how banks review financial information.

-Small Business Administration (SBA) Form 413 is required for SBA-backed loans.
+Government Form 413 is required for government-backed loans.
 This personal financial statement has strict formatting rules.
-The SBA's Form 912 covers personal background information that banks need.
+Form 912 covers personal background information that banks need.

-International Association of Credit Portfolio Managers publishes best practices for loan documentation.
-Their standards influence how banks review your bank business plan needs package.
+Industry associations publish best practices for loan documentation.
+These standards influence how banks review your business plan and loan package.

 Real-World Example